The Complete Tenant Screening Guide for Nigerian Landlords (2025)

 Property Viewing and In-Person Assessment

-Documents and references tell part of the story, but meeting applicants in person provides crucial additional insights.
+Documents and references tell part of the story, but meeting applicants in person reveals what paperwork cannot.

 Conducting property viewings professionally: Schedule viewings during daylight hours at the property, verify applicant identity before entering property (check ID), limit viewings to serious applicants who've provided initial documentation, allow 20-30 minutes for thorough viewing, and point out property features and rules during viewing.

-Professional viewings demonstrate that you're a serious landlord who maintains professional standards.
+Professional viewings signal that you're a serious landlord who maintains high standards.

 What to observe during viewings: Pay attention to applicant behavior and questions.
 Positive signs include asking thoughtful questions about maintenance and utilities, showing respect for the property (removing shoes if requested, careful with fixtures), inquiring about neighborhood and community, discussing how they'd use the space, and expressing genuine interest.